insanum/obsidian_gruvbox/README.md

-# obsidian_gruvbox
+# Obsidian + gruvbox

-A gruvbox theme for Obsidian
+This is a [gruvbox](https://github.com/morhetz/gruvbox) theme for [Obsidian](https://obsidian.md).
+It supports both light and dark modes.

+Simply copy the `obsidian.css` file to your vault directory and reload Obsidian for it to take effect.